duniter/duniter/readme.md

-  --remotep <port>          Remote port others may use to contact this node --kmanagement <ALL|KEYS>  Define key management policy --kaccept <ALL|KEYS>      Define key acceptance policy --amdaemon <ON|OFF>       ucoin is launched with a specific daemon helping to get other peers' votes --amstart <timestamp>     First amendment generated date --amfreq <timestamp>      Amendments frequency, in seconds --udfreq <timestamp>      Universal Dividend frequency, in seconds --ud0 <integer>           First Universal Dividend value (a.k.a 'UD0') --udpercent <float>       Percent of monetary mass growth per UD --consensus <float>       Percent of voters required to accept an amendment --msvalidity <timestamp>  Duration of a valid membership, in seconds --vtvalidity <timestamp>  Duration of a valid voter, in seconds
+  --remotep <port>          Remote port others may use to contact this node --kmanagement <ALL|KEYS>  Define key management policy --kaccept <ALL|KEYS>      Define key acceptance policy

 ```